Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Measurement: In the plane/grid tool, support setting the number of rows and columns separately.
     Improved - Kinogram: Support moving tiles in time.
     Improved - Kinogram: Support changing label color and font size.
-    Improved - Export: Export comments in JSON export.
+    Improved - Data export: Export comments in JSON export.
-    Fixed - Copy-pasting a drawing to a different time was not working.
+    Fixed - General: reading tool preset coming from a different version was broken.
-    Fixed - End caps on trajectory drawings.
+    Fixed - File browser: when opening a file the file explorer and shortcuts tab weren't synchronized correctly.
-    Fixed - Problem when reading tool preset coming from a different version.
+    Fixed - Annotations: Copy-pasting a drawing to a different time was not working.
-    Fixed - Slowness of side-by-side export.
+    Fixed - Annotations: End caps on trajectory drawings were wrong.
-    Fixed - Synchronization between shortcuts and explorer when opening a file.
+    Fixed - Video export: side-by-side export was very slow.
-    Fixed - Update of mini labels of trajectories after a change in the side panel.
+    Fixed - Annotations: mini labels of trajectories weren't updated correctly after a change in the side panel.
-    Fixed - Markdown export was broken for files with keyframes out of the selection.
+    Fixed - Data export: Markdown export was broken for files with keyframes out of the selection.
-    Fixed - Marker objects were drawn aliased to the image pixel grid.
+    Fixed - Annotations: Marker objects were drawn aliased to the image pixel grid.
-    Fixed - Pencil drawing with a single point was invisible or could not be deleted.
+    Fixed - Annotations: Pencil drawing with a single point was invisible or could not be deleted.
-    Removed - Distance grid tool.
+    Removed - Measurement: Distance grid tool (functionality integrated into the grid tool).

 2023.1 - August 2023.
-    Added - Kinogram mode to replace the Overview mode.
+    Added - Player: Kinogram mode to replace the Overview mode.
-    Added - Side panel with key image comments.
+    Added - Player: Side panel with key image comments.
-    Added - Multi-time stopwatch tool.
+    Added - Player: Time grab interaction.
-    Added - Time segment tool.
+    Added - Player: Magnifier "Freeze" mode.
-    Added - Distance grid tool.
+    Added - Annotations: Multi-time stopwatch tool.
-    Added - Magnifier "Freeze" mode.
+    Added - Annotations: Keyframe colors.
-    Added - Keyframe colors.
+    Added - Annotations: Keyframe presets.
-    Added - Keyframe presets.
+    Added - Measurement: Time segment tool.
-    Added - Time grab interaction.
+    Added - Measurement: Distance grid tool.
-    Added - Recording status bar.
+    Added - Capture: Recording status bar.
-    Added - Support for saving single snapshots from audio trigger.
+    Added - Capture: Support for saving single snapshots from audio trigger.
-    Added - Support for saving side-by-side image in a vertical layout.
+    Added - Video export: Support for saving side-by-side image in a vertical layout.
-    Added - Spreadsheet exporter to JSON.
+    Added - Data export: Spreadsheet exporter to JSON.
-    Added - Spreadsheet exporter to CSV.
+    Added - Data export: Spreadsheet exporter to CSV.
-    Added - Document exporter to Markdown.
+    Added - Data export: Document exporter to Markdown.
-    Added - Document exporter to ODT and DOCX via Pandoc.
+    Added - Data export: Document exporter to ODT and DOCX via Pandoc.
-    Improved - General: Save and restore the working zone bounds as part of the KVA file.
+    Improved - File browser: Support sorting files by name, date or size in the explorer.
-    Improved - General: Save and restore all video import options (aspect, rotation, demosaicing, deinterlacing).
+    Improved - File browser: Support navigating back, forth and up in the explorer.
-    Improved - General: Save keyframes even if they are outside the working zone.
+    Improved - Player: Support toggling drawings visibility via a command.
-    Improved - General: Save video filters status and configuration.
+    Improved - Player: Using a video filter no longer prevents the usage of the playback controls and drawings tools.
-    Improved - General: When importing a KVA file into a different video the times are now aligned by the time origins.
+    Improved - Player: Video filters are no longer deactivated when changing the working zone.
-    Improved - General: Support sorting files by name, date or size in the explorer.
+    Improved - Player: Support rotation on single image files.
-    Improved - General: Support navigating back, forth and up in the explorer.
+    Improved - Annotations: Save and restore the working zone bounds as part of the KVA file.
-    Improved - General: Support toggling drawings visibility via a command.
+    Improved - Annotations: Save and restore all video import options (aspect, rotation, demosaicing, deinterlacing).
-    Improved - Playback: Using a video filter no longer prevents the usage of the playback controls and drawings tools.
+    Improved - Annotations: Save keyframes even if they are outside the working zone.
-    Improved - Playback: Video filters are no longer deactivated when changing the working zone.
+    Improved - Annotations: Save video filters status and configuration.
-    Improved - Playback: Support rotation on single image files.
+    Improved - Annotations: When importing a KVA file into a different video the times are now aligned by the time origins.
     Improved - Annotations: Support drag and drop between the keyframe list and the timeline to change keyframe time.
     Improved - Annotations: Support transferring a keyframe to the current time.
     Improved - Annotations: Use color coding of keyframes in the timeline.